AcademySoftwareFoundation/aswf-sample-project/README.md

 More details about the the licensing and contribution requirements for ASWF projects can be found in [contributing.md in the ASWF TAC repository](https://github.com/AcademySoftwareFoundation/tac/blob/master/process/contributing.md).

+## Project Naming Considerations

+GitHub allows your project repository name to use letters [a-z], numbers [0-9], hyphens or underscores.
+But [RFC 952](https://tools.ietf.org/html/rfc952) and [RFC 1123](https://tools.ietf.org/html/rfc1123) specify that hostnames can only use letters, numbers and hyphens (ignoring for now internationalized domain names).
+Since it may be desirable to have network resources refer to the project name (such as the name of the project website), it is thus preferable to avoid using underscore characters in a project name.

+## Project Logo

+If the project has a custom logo, consider providing a vector version of your logo in the repository, preferably in the [Scalable Vector Graphics (SVG)](https://www.w3.org/Graphics/SVG/) format.
+A vector logo is much more flexible than one which has been rasterized to a fixed resolution image file format such as [Portable Network Graphics (PNG)](https://www.w3.org/TR/PNG/).
+The [ASWF Landscape](https://landscape.aswf.io) uses SVG logos to represent notable open source projects in the industry.
+Projects hosted by the ASWF can leverage Linux Foundation Creative Services for developing a logo for the project.

 ## Basic Documentation

 Your project should have a README.md file in the project home directory, identifying the project and providing enough information to orient new users towards information and resources relevant to the project.
 The prefered format for in-tree documentation files which are likely to be viewed via the GitHub web interface is [Markdown text](https://guides.github.com/features/mastering-markdown/).